mihasya/mihasya.github.com/_drafts/a-failure-months-in-the-making.md

 While the theory behind `chef-metal` sounds good, we have started switching away from it.
 Bugs and maturity are the immediate problems, but it would be foolish to act like those don't exist in all software, including whatever other scheme we end up using.
+This single bug is not why we're migrating away.
-The theory behind `chef-metal` itself sounds good, and it's the "right" sort of automation, e.g. it's not [just scripting steps normally performed by a human](http://www.kitchensoap.com/2012/09/21/a-mature-role-for-automation-part-i/)

-However, it was very alarming how easily a very localized, routine change which had been successfully executed fairly recently turned into a global disaster.
+The theory behind `chef-metal` itself sounds good, and it's the "right" sort of automation, e.g. it's not [just scripting steps normally performed by a human](http://www.kitchensoap.com/2012/09/21/a-mature-role-for-automation-part-i/) However, it was very alarming how easily a very localized, routine change which had been successfully executed fairly recently turned into a global disaster.
 This is a big red flag for any system.
-I'm sure there's a very precise term to describe this mismatch somewhere in the literature, but it's escaping me at the moment.
+It is an indicator of _unnecessary coupling_.
+Every time we wanted to add any node to our infrastructure, however minor and auxiliary, we'd have to perform an operation that touches _everything_.
+Having witnessed the potential for disaster, this would elicit a healthy dose of The Fear each time.
 In the long run, if we're afraid to perform simple tasks with the the provisioning system, we're not going to provision and replace nodes as frequently.
 Whenever you stop doing something regularly, you become bad at it.
 Routine operations should have routine consequences.

 There are also more tactical concerns: "can't SSH to this server, better reboot it" sounds EXACTLY like automating a manual ops process, and a bad one at that.